 It has been a very busy couple of weeks since my last update in mid-February.
-Today I will want to provide you with a brief recap of where we are and next steps.
+Today I am want to provide you with a brief recap of where we are and next steps.

-As we entered 2018, we focused on developing & soliciting input on interim models for collecting registration data and implementing registration directory services to comply with the European Union’s General Data Protection Regulation (GDPR) & ICANN’s agreements with contracted parties.
-We subsequently published three ICANN-proposed models [PDF, 623 KB] that incorporated a tiered/layered access approach, & held a webinar to discuss & consider views on these models and alternatives proposed by members of the community.
+As we entered 2018, we focused on developing & soliciting input on interim models for collecting registration data & implementing registration directory services to comply with the European Union’s General Data Protection Regulation (GDPR) & ICANN’s agreements with contracted parties.
+We subsequently published three ICANN-proposed models [PDF, 623 KB] that incorporated a tiered/layered access approach, & held a webinar to discuss and consider views on these models & alternatives proposed by members of the community.

 Today we published two important documents for community review: